wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-develop-python-simple-windows.md

 ## Create a database and retrieve your connection string

-See the [Getting Started <!-- deleted by customization Topic](/documentation/articles/sql-database-get-started) --><!-- keep by customization: begin --> topic](/documentation/articles/sql-database-get-started) <!-- keep by customization: end --> to learn how to create a sample database and retrieve your connection string.
+See the [Getting Started Topic](/documentation/articles/sql-database-get-started) to learn how to create a sample database and retrieve your connection string.
 It is important you follow the guide to create an **AdventureWorks database template**.
 The samples shown below only work with the **AdventureWorks schema**.

 ## Connect to your SQL Database